Oil rises above $43 on supply losses, U.S. stimulus hopes

-LONDON (Reuters) - Oil rose above $43 a barrel on Thursday, supported by output shutdowns in the U.S. Gulf of Mexico and the prospect of more supply losses in Norway, as well as by hopes for some U.S. coronavirus relief aid.
+NEW YORK (Reuters) - Oil was up slightly on Thursday, backing off a session high of more than $43 a barrel reached on support from output shutdowns ahead of a storm in the U.S. Gulf of Mexico and the prospect of more supply losses in Norway.

 Oil and gas workers have withdrawn from offshore U.S. Gulf production facilities as Hurricane Delta was forecast to intensify into a powerful, Category 3 storm.
 Nearly 1.5 million barrels of daily output was halted.